Riolu21/Blargboard/README.md

  * more TODO at Kuribo64 and RVLution

  * low priority: change/remove file headers? most of the original files still say 'AcmlmBoard XD'
+ * besides it'd be an opportunity to add a license like the GPL

 -------------------------------------------------------------------------------